 - In order for students to demonstrate problem solving skills in numeracy, the numeracy written response questions may require students to solve problems in multiple parts and steps

-- The 2019/20 FSA reports for individual students will be ready for use by teachers and students and to share with parents, along with the students’ writing response booklets, once score entry is complete.
+- The 2020 to 2021 FSA reports for individual students will be ready for use by teachers and students and to share with parents, along with the students’ writing response booklets, once score entry is complete.
 This report will include student performance on proficiency levels with descriptive, strength-based language

 - All written response questions for the FSA will be scored at the school or district level.
 Funding will be provided to support scoring activities

 - The Ministry provides support for scoring/training that includes: